dannyklaris/cloud-group-cw/README.md

 - Please read the current [requirements](docs/requirements.md) and add requirements in there for the project.
 ### **FOR BACKEND TEAM**
 - Please read the [back-end document](docs/backendDraft.md) and modify or add anything in it if needed.
-- Complete the functions in the backend folder.
+- Open the README.md file in backend folder and complete the functions in the backend folder.
 ### **FOR FRONTEND TEAM**

 ## Teams